 What is the purpose of this program?

-The Florida Veterinary Scholars Program provides an opportunity for veterinary students to engage in hypothesis-driven research over a 10-12 week period from mid-May to mid-August.
+The Florida Veterinary Scholars Program (FVSP) provides an opportunity for veterinary students to engage in hypothesis-driven research over a 10-12 week period from mid-May to mid-August.
 Our primary goals are to stimulate interest in the scientific process and expose students to veterinary career options other than clinical practice.
 Many students will conduct work that will lead to a scientific publication.
 All summer scholars are required to complete VEM 5991 (Individualized Investigation).

 Veterinary students who have completed their first year in good academic standing.
-For UF students, the timing of the program limits participations to students in the summer between the first and second years.
+For UF students, the timing of the program limits participation to students in the summer between the first and second years.
 For students applying from other veterinary schools, first or second year students are eligible to apply.

 The application is a two-step process.
 Faculty members submit abstracts describing available projects, and students apply for funding.
 Faculty and students then rank individuals with whom they would like to work.
-Application information is available for faculty and students.
+Application information will be available for faculty and students.
 Funding decisions are made by the advisory committee based upon the following criteria: